Hawaii Board on Geographic Names

 In the late 1990’s, the U.S. Geological Survey (USGS) began updating the 1:24,000 quadrangle maps of Hawai‛i.
 One of the features of the updated maps was to be the addition of diacritical marks to the Hawaiian names appearing on the maps.
 At the request of the U.S. Board on Geographic Names, the Hawai‛i Board on Geographic Names, which is responsible for designating official names and spellings of geographic features in Hawai‛i, began a multi-year project to review each of the over 10,000 names that appear on the quadrangle maps and/or in the U.S. Geographic Names Information System (GNIS) and to add the ‛okina and kahakō, or diacritical marks, as appropriate.
 Documents available on the HBGN website list the decisions that have been rendered so far by the Board.

 Thus far, the board has reviewed all of the names appearing on the USGS quadrangle maps, and is now reviewing additional names that appear in the GNIS.
 It should be noted that the Board has adopted a policy of adding diacritical marks only where there is solid evidence that there should be ‛okina or kahakō.
 Therefore, there are many instances where no decision has been rendered and the Board has advised USGS to leave the name without any diacritical marks until further research can be conducted.

 In making its decisions, the Board generally followed conventions developed by ‘Ahahui ‘Ōlelo Hawai‘i in 1978.
 Place Names of Hawaii (Pukui, Elbert & Mookini) was considered the primary source for determining the appropriate use of kahakō or ‘okina in individual place names.
 The Board has deviated from these sources when other experts, such as native Hawaiian speaking elders from a particular area, have provided alternative pronunciations.
 In 2014, the Board sought to further standardize and document decision making criteria by developing a publicly available style guide to be followed when making decisions regarding use of ‛okina or kahakō in Hawaiian place names.
-The style guide was completed in January of 2015, and can be found here.
+The style guide was completed in January of 2015 and revised in February 2016.
+You can view or download the current version of the Guidelines for Hawaiian Geographic Names.

 Spelling correction status by island: